 Demonstrate skills in educating colleagues and other healthcare professionals which includes:

 Helping other residents obtain proficiency in laboratory medicine.

-Working well with medical technologists and to present laboratory medicine concepts to them effectively in continuing education settings and in the day-to-day laboratory environment.
+Working well with medical technologists and presenting laboratory medicine concepts to them effectively in continuing education settings and in the day-to-day laboratory environment.

-Educating non-pathology clinicians and other healthcare workers, including pharmacists, nurses, residents, medical students, and others, about topics such as the fundamental principles of pathophysiology underlying test design/interpretation and the approach to choosing and interpreting laboratory tests.
+Educating non-pathology clinicians and other healthcare workers, including pharmacists, nurses, residents, medical students, and others, about topics such as the fundamental principles of pathology underlying test design or interpretation and the approach to choosing and interpreting molecular laboratory tests.